What to Write in a Mother’s Day Card for Grandma

 The opening line of your card is your first chance to show how much you care.
 You want to make it comforting, genuine, and unique.
 So where do you start?
 Here’s some advice on grandma’s Mother’s Day card ideas:

 - Use her special name: Lots of people have their own special name for their grandma.
-If you call your grandma something like Nonna or Mami, call her that in the card too.
+If you call your grandma something like Nana or Mami, call her that in the message too.
 She’ll find comfort in the familiarity.
-If your store-bought card says “grandma” on the front, maybe cross it out and write her name the “right way.”
+If your store-bought card says “Dear Grandma” on the front, maybe cross it out and write her name the “right way.”

 - Greet her how you usually would: Do you have a unique phrase for greeting your grandma or other family members?
 Maybe you start out every conversation playfully with, “What’s cookin’, good lookin’?” or something simple like, “What’s new, grandma?”
 If so, use that line to open your card.
 Bring your warmth right to that page!